 Following the procedures defined in [ATIS-1000080-E], the VoIP Entity KMS generates two public/private key pairs; one for the ACME account, and one for the delegate end-entity certificate.
 It stores the private keys in its SKS.

 The VoIP Entity orders a new delegate end-entity certificate using the certificate ordering procedure specified in [ATIS-1000080-E], minus the ACME authorization challenge/response steps (since the ACME account is pre-authorized).
-The Subordinate CA signs the newly issued end-entity certificate with the private key of the CA certificate, and returns the STI-CR URI where the certificate is stored to the VoIP.
+The Subordinate CA signs the newly issued end-entity certificate with the private key of the CA certificate, and returns the URI where the newly issued certificate can be downloaded to the VoIP Entity.
+The VoIP Entity downloads the delegate certificate (including the certificates in the certification path).

-As part of step-5, the Subordinate CA stores the newly issued delegate end-entity certificate in the STI-CR.
+The VoIP Entity stores the newly issued delegate end-entity certificate in its STI-CR.

+Note, as an alternative, the STI-CR could be hosted by the TNSP instead of the VoIP Entity.
+In this case, the Subordinate CA would store the newly issued delegate certificate in TNSP-hosted STI-CR and provide the VoIP Entity with the STI-CR URI reference to the delegate certificate in step 5.
+The VoIP Entity does not need to download the delegate certificate in step 6, but can simply include the STI-CR reference in the "x5u" field of the protected header of any PASSporT signed with the private key of this certificate.

 Certificate Management Procedures